foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 A [CMake](https://cmake.org/ "CMake Tool Homepage") tool version >= 3.18 is required for the [embARC MLI Library](https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_mli) build.

+#### TensorFlow for Python

+Models in TFLM format need to be pre-adapted before being used with MLI due to differences in weight tensor shapes in some kernels.
+Adaptation is done automatically during TFLM project generation, but requires TensorFlow to be installed.

 ### Generate Application Project for ARC VPX

 Before building an example or test application, you need to generate a TFLM